 Follow up for bowel cancer

 This page tells you about follow up after treatment for bowel cancer.
-You can find information about
+You can find the following information

 Follow up for bowel cancer

 After your treatment has finished, you will have regular check ups.
 These might include a physical examination, blood tests (including CEA measurement), a scan, or a colonoscopy.
-Your doctor will also ask how you are feeling and whether you have had any symptoms.
+Your doctor will also ask how you are feeling, whether you have any side effects from treatment or any new symptoms.
 You can ask them any questions you have.
 It may help to write down your questions before the appointment.